 Concession cards: A way to save money

-Concessions on services in transport, and entertainment & leisure are one way for visually impaired people to save money as they offer discounted access to facilities including public transport, live music venues, and cinemas.
+Concessions on services in transport, and entertainment & leisure, are one way for visually impaired people to save money.
+They offer discounted access to facilities including public transport, live music venues, and cinemas.

-In this blog, we outline five concessions available to visually impaired people.
+In this blog, we outline five concessions available to visually impaired people, all evidenced by concession cards.

-With the current cost of living crisis having an impact on many aspects of daily life, being able to access discounts and concessions has never been more essential.
+The current cost of living crisis is having an impact on many aspects of daily life.
+Being able to access discounts and concessions has never been more essential.

-All of these concessions can be accessed by people with a range of disabilities and health conditions.
+People with a range of disabilities and health conditions can access all of these concessions.
 In this blog, we highlight specifically how a visually impaired person may benefit from each concession.

 We hope that the concessions highlighted in this blog go some way to help people with sight loss reduce living costs.